glory-arisah/Grid-masterclass/README.md

 ### Technologies used in this web page intends to showcase
 1. CSS Grid
 2. CSS Flexbox
-3. Separation of concerns in CSS
+3. Mixing concerns in CSS
 4. Responsive web development
 5. Semantic HTML